 Nonetheless, scratching the surface was a great insight into the Pyongyang elite.
 It’s hard for me to explain to you.
 To talk to a group of people that have collectively never watched Pulp Fiction.
 Crazy, I know.

 But, in all seriousness, it’s quite remarkable.
 On one hand, you have well-educated, privileged and relatable guides living within the most advanced city of North Korea.
-On the other, these same people are missing an entire section of ‘knowledge’ that we have otherwise, namely recognition of global branding and pop culture.
-North Korea is the only country in the world without Coca-Cola.
-They’ve never heard of it.
-Google may as well be in Swahili.
-VISA in Tagalog.
+On the other, these same people are missing an entire section of ‘knowledge’ that we Westerners have otherwise, namely recognition of global branding and pop culture.
+North Korea is technically the only country in the world without Coca-Cola and nobody has ever tasted a Big Mac.
+Nobody has ever heard of Google, or made an electronic payment with a Visa or Mastercard.
+North Korean men are amongst the most prolific smokers on earth but Marlboro is out of reach.
 What are The Simpsons?
-North Korean men are amongst the most prolific smokers on earth, but haven’t yet discovered Marlboro.
-The Beatles or Elvis Presley were people that have never existed.
-Man, I wish I could rediscover Tupac Shakur.
-And well, “My friends and I in Australia usually organise our events on Facebook,” — You’d better begin by articulating the concept of Facebook, how we access it on our Apple iPhones and then share photos over uncensored 4G networks.
-It’s quite easy to trip over during a conversation.
+The Beatles or Elvis Presley were people that have never existed; I wish I could rediscover Tupac Shakur.
+And, well: “My friends and I in Australia usually organise our events on Facebook.”
+You’d better begin by articulating the concept of Facebook, how we access it on our Apple iPhones and then share photos over uncensored 4G networks.
+It’s quite easy to trip over during conversation.

 Ri didn’t own a camera, so I let her commandeer mine for the last handful of holes.
 She took a lot of photos, including many of the photos you see here today (Thanks, Ri!).